 "It's no question that this season is unlike any other, but maybe, just maybe it will bring skiing and riding back to those simpler days."
-Weston team rider Alex Showerman gives us her take on how the early season backyard booter sesh brings snowboarding back to its roots - no lifts, beacons, or reservations needed.
+Alex Showerman gives us her take on how the early season backyard booter sesh brings snowboarding back to its roots - no lifts, beacons, or reservations needed.

 In many parts of the country, we are anxiously awaiting enough snow to begin to venture into the backcountry.
 Reservations and COVID restrictions have made getting in those early season laps at the resort to get a little bit more difficult.
 So the team brought it back to our roots.
 Hanging out on a mellow slope sessioning a jump and listening to tunes with our friends.